 The royal history of Café Amelie

-Alice's mother was Amelie Miltonberger who was the daughter of Madame Miltonberger's youngest son, Alphonse, an architect by trade as well as an entrepreneurial cast iron importer.
+Alice's mother was Amelie Miltenberger who was the daughter of Madame Miltenberger's youngest son, Alphonse, an architect by trade as well as an entrepreneurial cast iron importer.
 He was very influential in introducing the trend of large cast iron galleries on French Quarter houses in the 1830's.
-By 1858, Alphonse had constructed the Carriage House and added the cast iron galleries to the three Miltonberger townhouses.
+By 1858, Alphonse had constructed the Carriage House and added the cast iron galleries to the three Miltenberger townhouses.
 He also retained the famous architect Henry Howard to design the hexagon tower which overlooks the Courtyard.

 Alice's father was Michael Heine, member of the famous European banking family of Heine-Freres.
 He originally came to New Orleans to organize cotton financing.
 Heinrich Heine, the well known, highly respected German-Jewish romantic poet & philosopher, was her great uncle.
 Michael Heine introduced his famously beautiful daughter Alice in Paris when she was 16.
 The most eligible bachelors begged for her hand.
 At 17, Alice married Duke Armand de Richelieu, a wealthy man many years older than Alice.
 Five years later the Duke died and Alice was a wealthy young widow embarking on her fabulous career as an international hostess.